ijazul-haq/nlpashto/readme.md

 ```

 ### Sentiment Analysis (Offensive Language Detection)
 NLPashto toolkit includes a state-of-the-art model for offensive language detection.
-It is a finetuned PsBERT model, which directly predict text toxicity without translating it.
-It takes a sequence of text as input and return 0 (normal), or 1 (offensive/toxic).
-For further detail, please read our paper [Pashto offensive language detection: a benchmark dataset and monolingual Pashto BERT](http://dx.doi.org/10.7717/peerj-cs.1617).
+It is a fine-tuned PsBERT model, which directly predicts text toxicity without translating it.
+It takes a sequence of text as input and returns 0 (normal) or 1 (offensive/toxic).
+For further detail, please read our paper, [Pashto offensive language detection: a benchmark dataset and monolingual Pashto BERT](http://dx.doi.org/10.7717/peerj-cs.1617).

 ```python
 from nlpashto import POLD
 sentiment_analysis=POLD()